rcolepeterson/webpack-made-easy/README.md

 Check the console to see the output.
 No errors means you are writing some dope es6 code.

+### Conclusion
-Conclusion: Webpack is bad ass and super cool.
+Webpack is bad ass and super cool.
 The above are just some simple examples of what you can do.
 I was sold when I figured how easy it was to load code on demand at run time.
+Using require really changes the way you think about coding.

 Next steps might be setting up a real dev environment (get everything off the root, create a deploy folder to stick optimized code in, add a loader to optimize images, etc).

-I have stuck the above code in a repo [here.](http://github.com/rcolepeterson)
+I have stuck the above code in a repo [here.](https://github.com/rcolepeterson/webpack-made-easy)

 Here are some links to get to the next level.